Protect & Restore for 25 More!

 Color photo of a group of Bark Volunteers posed for the camera sitting on a pile of logged, branchless trees.
 The looks on each of their faces are stern, as the entire scope of the camera is filled by these giant piles.

-Join us for some community science this summer groundtruthing proposed timber sales and mapping beaver habitat & wetlands!
+Join us this summer in groundtruthing proposed timber sales and mapping beaver habitat & wetlands!

 Bark defends the forests around the Clackamas River and provides free trainings, resources & tools to the community.